Rogier-5/minetest-mod-rotate/README.rst

 .. image:: images/wrench_wood_crafting.png
 .. image:: images/wrench_copper_crafting.png

-A rotation-mode wrench can also be crafted to a relative positioning mode wrench, which can be crafted to an absolute positioning mode wrench, which can be crafted back to a rotation-mode wrench.
+In addition, a rotation-mode wrench can be crafted to a relative positioning mode wrench, which can be crafted to an absolute positioning mode wrench, which can be crafted back to a rotation-mode wrench.

 Privilege
 ---------

 Optionally, the use of the wrench can be made subject to a privilege, named 'twist'.
-This privilege is not enabled by default.
+This option is not enabled by default.
+It can be enabled in ``init.lua``.

 API
 ---